olliephillips/octogon/README.md

 Octogon uses SSH secure copy to move the files rather than Octoprint's REST Api and is very fast.
 Files are copied to the ```watched``` folder so they will automatically appear in your file list with no browser refresh required.

+A folder can specified which must exist on the Octopi.
+Uploads which target a folder are sent the ```uploads``` folder directly, a browser refresh may be required if you are already viewing the contents of that folder.

 ### Usage

 By default Octogon connects with the user "pi" on octoprint.local, port 22, in most cases only a password -p is required i.e